ulosino/ulosino/CONTRIBUTING.md

 > **Note:** Empty metadata categories in the 'other' section will be hidden.
 View the demo page (code above) to see this in action.

+> **Note for Tempo:** Quick Donation Options that are not applicable need to be left blank and commented out.

 ## Larger contributions

 If you want to contribute to the Source Code of ULOSINO, or make mutiple changes to Database Content, you'll need to make a repository fork so that you can work with the stack on your computer.

-> **Tip:** If you're creating a new distribution page, it is recommended to duplicate `demo.mdx`.
+> **Tip:** If you're creating a new OS page, it is recommended to duplicate `demo.mdx`.
 This ensures you have the latest metadata available.
+Reference `STACK.md` for up-to-date definitions.

 > **Note:** Most discontinued operating systems can be carried on ULOSINO, as long as an official reference is still available.
 A website or archived GitHub/GitLab repository with a README would fulfill this.
 Please make it clear (first line) that the OS is discontinued.